JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 ... // and db.open here
 {% endhighlight %}

-And now we'll replace the original call to db.open with this so when we run the program it'll reset the data and invoke the count method.
+Replace the original call to db.open with this so when we run the program it\'ll reset the data and invoke the count method.

 {% highlight javascript %}
 ... // interaction functions up here